Jen Beattie: Return to Arsenal

-Beattie rejoined Arsenal in June 2019.
+Beattie rejoined Arsenal in June 2019, subsequently winning the FA Women's Super League in 2019, and the 2023 Continental Tyres League Cup in a final against local rivals Chelsea.

+Bay FC

+Beattie left Arsenal in a transfer for an undisclosed fee to NWSL expansion club Bay FC on 2 February 2024, with her contract through the 2025 NWSL season with an option for 2026.
+Beattie retired in January 2025, before the 2025 NWSL season began.

 International career

 Beattie represented Scotland at under-17 level, and made her debut for the under-19s at the age of 14.

 Beattie made her debut for the senior Scotland side in March 2008, against the United States in Cyprus, as second-half substitute for Leanne Ross.
 She went on to establish herself in the national side during the 2009 European Championships qualifying campaign.
 She scored her first international goal as Scotland beat Portugal 4–1 in a European Championship qualifying game in May 2008.
 Beattie played in both legs of the qualifying play-off defeat to Russia in October and November 2008.
 After the first leg, Beattie and Kim Little were identified by football writer Graham Spiers as talented youngsters.

 In March 2011, Beattie played as a striker and scored in Scotland's 2–0 win over England, the first time Scotland had beaten England since 1977.
 Beattie became a regular with the Scotland national team.
 While she was instrumental in helping Scotland reach its first major tournament, the 2017 UEFA Women's Euro Championship, she missed out on the tournament due to injury.
 She continued her contribution helping Scotland qualify for its first FIFA Women's World Cup, the 2019 tournament in France.
 On 15 May 2019 Beattie was named to the Scotland's 2019 Women's World Cup squad.
-At the finals, she scored in the 3–3 tie with Argentina.
+In the group stage, she scored in the 3–3 tie with Argentina.

 On 27 January 2023, Beattie announced her retirement from international football, having made 143 appearances and scoring 24 goals.